rhel-labs/learn-katacoda/ebpf-tracing/step4.md

 << OUTPUT ABRIDGED >>
 </pre>

-This shows that you are operating entirely out of cache and not having to retrieve data from main memory at this point in the operation.
+This shows that you are operating entirely on system cache and not having to retrieve data from storage at this point in the operation.

 Look at your *tcplife* terminal when `yum` has finished downloading packages.
 You will see output similar to the sample below: